COMSOC-Community/comsoc-website/docs/index.md

 Also here, the exchange of ideas can go in both directions.
 Can we learn a good voting rule from data on collective decisions taken in specific situations?
-Vice versa, can we use the axiomatic method of social choice theory to improve machine learning algorithms that are required to adhere to certain ethical standards?
+Vice versa, can we use the axiomatic method of social choice theory to improve machine learning algorithms that may affect groups of individuals and that are required to adhere to certain ethical standards?

 <span class="interdisciplinary-header lettrine">Experimental<br>Findings</span>
 The formal models we study in social choice theory are intended to to represent real-life processes.